Georgeygigz/Fast-Food-Endpoints/README.md

   3. run <code>pip install -r requirements.txt</code> to install the dependencies

   4. On the app's main directory, open the terminal and run the app using <code>python run.py</code>

+# How to test the Api Endpoints

+ 1. [Postaman](https://www.getpostman.com/)is used to input data and get the output

+ 2. After starting the Postman, The following url are used to navigate to the Api Endpoints

+ 3. To list all order use this url <code>http://127.0.0.1:5000/app/v1/orders</code> ensure you select    _GET_ request

+ 4. To Place new order use this url <code>http://127.0.0.1:5000/app/v1/orders</code> and select _POST_

+         This is an example of a new order to be placed
+                   ```{
+                       "food_name": " chips",
+                       "description": "Fryed potatotes",
+                       "quantity": 2
+                      }```

+  5. To get a specific order user this url <code>http://127.0.0.1:5000/app/v1/orders/order_id</code> and select _GET_

+  6. To update the status of a specific order user This URL <code>http://127.0.0.1:5000/app/v1/orders/order_id</code> and select _PUT_
+      ```
+      Example

+      {"status":"Accepted"}
+      ```

+  7. To delete a specific order user this url <code>http://127.0.0.1:5000/app/v1/orders/order_id</code> and select _DELETE_